nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/tutorial/06-proxy.md

 It helps with good editor integration (see [VSCode Support](https://nx.dev/react/getting-started/console)).

 But, most importantly, it provides a holistic dev experience regardless of the tools used, and enables advanced build features like distributed computation caching and distributed builds).

+!!!!!
+Now run both "npx nx serve todos" and "npx nx serve api" in separate terminals, open http://localhost:4200.
+What do you see?
+!!!!!
+Todos application is working!
+404 in the console
+Todos are displayed but the Add Todo button doesn't work